mb21/smooth-scroll/README.md

 smooth scrolling anchors page without framework dependency.

-This is a fork of https://github.com/Yappli/smooth-scroll, modifying it's behaviour in the following ways:
+This is a fork of https://github.com/uniphil/smooth-scroll which is in turn a fork of https://github.com/Yappli/smooth-scroll with the following features:

- * the scroll is eased instead of linear
+ * eased (not linear) scroll
- * a function, `smoothScroll("querySelectorExpr")`, is exported to the global namespace.
+ * a function, `smoothScroll.registerTargets("querySelectorExpr")`, is exported to the global namespace.
 You must manually assign elements as targets for smooth scrolling.
+ * scroll to a specific element: `smoothScroll.scrollTo( document.getElementById("foo") )`
+ * scroll by 400px: `smoothScroll.scrollBy(400)`

 Example: